COVID-19: NEEDHAM FAQ’S

 A: The Needham Free Public Library is closed as of March 14, 2020.
 There are many services still available remotely.
 Visit the Library’s Facebook Page for resources available to you at home. https://www.facebook.com/NeedhamFreePublicLibrary/

-Q: My child(ren) are now home for 3 weeks, can we go to local playgrounds and parks?
+Q: Can we go to local playgrounds and parks?

-A: Needham Public Health has advised that all public playgrounds and fields are closed.
+A: Needham Public Health has advised that all public playgrounds, fields and tennis courts are closed.
 Play structures and park furniture are not sterile surfaces nor suitable locations for social distancing.
 Currently, we are urging people to refrain from gathering in large groups.
 We understand, especially with children at home, that people want to spend time outdoors.
 Trails are still open for your enjoyment; visit the Park & Recreation Page for more information: http://www.needhamma.gov/724/Maps-Trails-Information

 Q: What More Can I do to Keep Myself and My Family Healthy: